sarthakbatragatech/AmazonScrapper/README.md

 # AmazonScrapper

+**NOTE**: This repo is no longer maintained due to constant CSS changes on amazon's website.
+Thank you! :-)

 This project performs web-scraping on www.amazon.com with the Python package Beautiful Soup.
 The user can enter any product category and a *'csv'* file with the Amazon ASIN codes, product name, price, and number of reviews is generated.

 ## How can this help you?